sanidhyy/companion-ai/README.md

 - Visit the Cloudinary dashboard: [https://cloudinary.com](https://cloudinary.com)
 - Log in to your Cloudinary account or sign up if you don't have one.
 - Obtain your Cloud Name and Preset Name from the dashboard.
-- Update the `.env.local` file with the following entries:
+- Update the `.env` file with the following entries:
   ```env
   NEXT_PUBLIC_CLOUDINARY_CLOUD_NAME=your_cloud_name
   NEXT_PUBLIC_CLOUDINARY_PRESET_NAME=your_preset_name